 La Résistance and the people of Zion from The Matrix tend toward this, mainly to separate themselves from their former identities in the Matrix; having presumably chosen the names themselves at least partially justifies the trope.
 Even some native-born residents of Zion sport handles for names, like Tank and Dozer.

-In Mystery Men, when Mr. Furious is asked his real name, he gets out "Phoenix Dark Dirk" before finally admitting it's really just "Roy".
+When Mr. Furious is asked his real name, he mumbles out "Phoenix...
+Dark...
+Dirk" before finally admitting it's really just "Roy."

 The villain's name is equal parts cool and silly: Casanova Frankenstein.
 This isn't a name he assumes after becoming evil either.

 In the RiffTrax treatment of Daredevil, when Elektra initially refuses to tell Matt Murdoch her name, Mike Nelson fills in for her: "The name's Frigid McTurndown."
 Then, when Matt and Elektra start sparring, Bill Corbett adds, "Okay, I lied.
 The name's Stompy Von Asskick."
 When the character does reveal her full name (Elektra Natchios), they add "Electric Nachos?"
 Just can't win.